-St. Andrews State Park boasts over 1200 acres of land, which includes shoreline on both the Gulf of Mexico and St. Andrews Bay.
-With a 2 mile paved road for biking, plus multiple access points for kayaking, boating, and fishing, this is an excellent park to visit if you want to take advantage of a range of outdoor activity options in a stunningly beautiful, protected setting.
+St. Andrews State Park boasts over 1200 acres of land, which includes a shoreline on both the Gulf of Mexico and St. Andrews Bay.
+With a 2-mile paved road for biking, plus multiple access points for kayaking, boating, and fishing, this is an excellent park to visit if you want to take advantage of a range of outdoor activity options in a stunningly beautiful, protected setting.

 Featuring 1.5 miles of sand beach, St. Andrews State Park is well worth the price of admission for the relaxing stroll along the white sugar sand beach.
 A paradise for casual or professional photographers, as well as nature lovers alike, you can be sure to see remarkable vistas along the horizon, especially at sunset.
 A great beach for lounging the day away, or playing in the surf with kids, just keep in mind that any canine members of the family will have to stay behind; no dogs are permitted on beaches throughout the Florida parks system.

-But St. Andrews is more than just its miles of beachfront shoreline.
+But St. Andrews State Park is more than just its miles of beachfront shoreline.
 You can also find ample opportunities to explore unique ecological features on the side of the park that faces St. Andrews Bay.
-One must see area of the park is man made Gator Lake, which was initially created after it was dredged in the 1930s.
-This body of water has proven to be an excellent environment for not only alligators, but also heron, egrets, raptors, and reptiles.
+One must-see area of the park is the man-made Gator Lake, which was initially created after it was dredged in the 1930s.
+This body of water has proven to be an excellent environment for not only alligators, but also herons, egrets, raptors, and reptiles.
 Enjoy the Gator Lake interpretive trail, which is an easy walk that offers opportunities to hear and/or see wildlife, as well as native plant species, including fragrant rosemary scrub.

 Park fees are reasonable, just $8 per vehicle for day use, with additional fees for camping and boating.
 Historically, the park has offered a range of services and amenities during the summer season (Memorial Day to Labor Day) including a shower facility, interpretive exhibit, as well as options for renting snorkeling equipment, plus several stores featuring souvenirs, sundries, fishing licenses, and limited grocery items.
 Be sure to call ahead to ensure what services will be offered at the time of your visit, and plan accordingly so that you arrive at the park prepared for your planned activities.

-It’s a great park with tons of options to choose from, which makes it a great fit for a group outing, and appropriate for day use or a multi day camping adventure to explore all that St. Andrews State Park has to offer!
+It’s a great park with tons of options to choose from, which makes it a great fit for a group outing, and appropriate for daily use or a multi-day camping adventure to explore all that St. Andrews State Park has to offer!